Tsjaka

 Tsjaka is a settlement in the Omaheke Region in eastern Namibia.
 Located approximately 50 km south of the regional capital Gobabis, it is inhabited primarily by the Tswana and San people.
-The village can only be reached by a gravel road via the Highway C22.
+The village can only be reached by a gravel road via the C22 regional road.

 Tsjaka belongs to the Kalahari Constituency of Omaheke Region.
 The settlement features a centre of the Komeho Development Agency, a non-governmental organisation that also provides accommodation facilities for visitors, several farms in the radius of 50 kilometres and a primary school.
 The Mphe Thuto Primary School serves 440 learners from the settlement and the neighbouring farms and location.
 The main economic activity is subsistence farming with goats and sheep.